dauger/dauger.github.com/source/_posts/2013-09-23-perception-is-reality-net-oss-is-getting-better.markdown

 things that have already been said.*

 #tl;dr
-In my experience, OSS usage is up slightly among internal corporate teams, but it is taking off elsewhere.
-That being said, there are things Microsoft could do to increase OSS adoption.
+In my experience, OSS usage has risen slightly among internal corporate teams over the past few years.
+However, OSS usage has really taken off among other types of teams.
+Additionally, there are things that Microsoft could do to increase OSS adoption across the board.

 ## OSS in the Enterprise / Big Business Projects
 Although there is a long way to go when it comes to getting enterprise .NET